 Texas Independence Day marks the date that Texas became an independent Republic.
 Watch for festivities to kick off this year on Saturday, March 2, 2019 with parades, festivals, special events, and family festivities celebrating a proud day in Texas history.

 All about Texas Independence Day

-They were followed by French and Spanish settlers and then by people of many nations moving westward from the eastern reaches of the American continent and the newly formed United States of America.
+They, in turn, were followed by French and Spanish settlers and then by Americans moving westward from the eastern reaches of the continent and the newly formed United States of America.

 The early days of independence were not easy.
 Spain, through Mexico, was not happy to lose the wealth and power that Texas represented.
 The fighting was long and bitter.